• Home

 Hong Kong Food Price Guide

-In addition, the local specialty high-end restaurants are favored by the local thanks to their own signature dishes, such as the roast goose in Yung Kee Restaurant, dim sum in Tim Ho Wan and Tonkotsu ramen in Ichiran Ramen.
-The cost of a meal in this type of restaurants are higher which is about HKD 150 – 500 +.
-In the scenic area such as Causeway Bay, main street in Tsim Sha Tsui, the price is higher than other areas.
+In addition, the local specialty high-end restaurants feature signature dishes, such as the roast goose in Yung Kee Restaurant and dim sum in Tim Ho Wan, and a higher cost, about HKD 150 – 500 +/USD 19 – 64.
+Please note that in scenic areas such as Causeway Bay, main street in Tsim Sha Tsui, the price is generally higher.

 Main Specialties and Its Price Range in Hong Kong